vipin-banka/hunk-catalog/README.md

 You also want to import variants for your sellable item and your variants also has two more fields for "Breadth" and "Length".

-Create two c# classes representing your source sellable item and source variant.
+### Create two c# classes representing your source sellable item and source variant.
 Your classes will look like below:

-**Class for your source sellable item**
+**Class for your source sellable item**, see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/master/engine/Plugin.Hunk.Catalog.Test/SellableItemEntityImport/SourceProduct.cs) for reference.
 ```c#
 namespace Plugin.Hunk.Catalog.Test.SellableItemEntityImport
 {